On existence and properties of roots of third Painlev\'e' transcendents: Introduction

-The name {\it third \Pain{} equations\/} refers to one among six subfamilies of the family of nonlinear second order ordinary differential equations called \Pain{} equations which are distinguished by possessing the so called Painlev\'e property and which are not reduced to differential equations solved in known functions.
-This property means that for all solutions of the corresponding equations all the movable singularities (i.e.~singularities whose location depends on what a solution is considered) are poles.
-Equivalent manifestation of the Painlev\'e property is the independence of locations of multi-valued singularities (branch points) of the choice of a solution; in other words, all they must be determined by the equation itself \cite{Cla}.
+The naming \PainIII{} transcendent is used as a unifying term referring to solutions to representatives of one among the six subfamilies of the family of nonlinear second order ordinary differential equations called Painlev\'e equations \cite{GLS},\cite{Cla}.
+The basics of their theory were laid by P.\ Painlev\'e \cite{Pa} and B.\ Gambier \cite{Ga}.
+The equations they discovered and studied are distinguished by possessing the so called Painlev\'e property, provided that their complete reducing to differential equations solved in known functions is not possible.
+In turn, the Painlev\'e property means that for all solutions of an equation revealing it poles are their only movable singularities, i.e.~singularities whose location depends on what a solution is considered.
+Equivalent manifestation of the Painlev\'e property is the independence of locations of multi-valued singularities (branch points) of the choice of a solution; in other words, they must be determined by the equation itself \cite{Cla}.